WICG/file-system-access/proposals/CloudIdentifier.md

 ### Fingerprinting

-The browser has no control whether the CSP will provide one-time tokens or stable identifiers as part of their cloud handle.
+The browser has no control whether the CSP will provide one-time tokens or stable identifiers as part of their cloud identifier.
 If the CSP provides stable identifiers, the web application could use these as a [fingerprinting](https://www.w3.org/TR/fingerprinting-guidance/#dfn-active-fingerprinting) mechanism for the files/directories it has access to.

 In theory, if a web application already has access to a `FileSystemHandle` the web application could already use other mechanisms to generate fingerprinting identifiers, but these are less stable:
 * Hashing the file’s/directory’s contents -> identifier will change if file/directory content changes